Alamo, California: History

 Alamo was first inhabited by the Tatcan Indians over 5000 years ago.
 The Tatcan Indians, a Bay Miwok tribe closely connected to the Saclans of Walnut Creek, lived in Alamo in the eighteenth century.

 After Mission San José was founded in 1797, its grazing area stretched throughout the San Ramon Valley.
 The Mexican land grant Rancho San Ramon was deeded to Mariano Castro and his uncle Bartolo Pacheco in 1833.
 It covered modern-day Danville and Alamo.
 Castro owned the northern half, which included Alamo.

 In 1843 much of the Alamo, Las Trampas and Tice Valley areas were granted to brothers Inocencio and José Romero.
 It was called Rancho El Sobrante de San Ramon.
 Because of missing title papers, the brothers lost their ranch in American courts in 1857.

 Pioneers Mary Ann and John Jones traveled through Alamo in 1847.
 She provided the earliest English description of the area in her diary.
 Her husband stopped the wagon saying, "Mary, look!
 Did you ever see anything so beautiful?"
 She wrote later:

 On every side, the valley and surrounding hills were covered with thick, velvety clover, and with wild oats standing waist high waving and rippling in the summer breeze, like the bosom of a lake.

 The Jones family returned to Alamo in 1851, after California had become a state.
 John became the first postmaster in 1852 and she applied her considerable energies to schooling children and beginning a Cumberland Presbyterian church.
 Other early Alamo founders included David Glass, George Engelmeyer, Silas and Susanna Stone, Captain Wall, Joshua Bollinger, and James Foster.

 The area was named Alamo, which comes from the Spanish word álamo, meaning "poplar" or "cottonwood."
+Alamo was named after the Alamo Mission in San Antonio.
 Because of its location and climate, Alamo grew quickly.
 An early road from the redwoods near Moraga ran through Tice Valley to Alamo, since Americans preferred redwood for building materials instead of Mexican adobe brick.

 The Hemme, Bollinger, Jones and Stone ranches began by grazing cattle and raising wheat and other grains.
 In 1891 the Hemme train station was placed near today's Hemme Avenue; later it was renamed the Alamo station.

 Eventually orchards and vineyards spread across the area.
 Almonds, walnuts, pears, grapes and other fruit thrived in the temperate climate.
 In 1873, Alamo pioneer Myron Hall grafted Persian cuttings to native walnut trees and helped start the prosperous walnut industry in Contra Costa County.
 This "mother tree" was tended for over 100 years.

 The Alamo post office is the oldest continuously operated one in the valley.
 It was always an important community gathering place.
 According to longtime postmaster Bertha Linhares, when the mail was expected the men sat in the post office-store in the winter … the women went into our sitting room and visited with my mother … We always heard all the news and troubles of the Alamo residents.
 Her father, brother and sister were also postmasters from 1905 to 1960.